 Last summer, Brown interned for the Voice of America’s Africa Division, where he gained valuable video editing skills.
 He worked with Dalet Plus, multimedia editing software, to create B-roll packages for the daily edition of Africa 54.
 He also ran the teleprompter and live streaming for the show and tracked voice-overs for its packages.

 A native of Clinton, Maryland, Brown joined Respectability to gain more experience with social media and website management and learn more about nonprofit work in disability advocacy.

-Brown wrote a piece during the 2019 Summer Fellowship.
-Read it on our website:
+Brown wrote one piece and contributed to two press releases during the 2019 Summer and Fall Fellowships.
+Read them on our website:

 - Rep. Brad Sherman Speaks About Congress-Constituent Relations at RespectAbility Summit